adr1enbe4udou1n/blog/content/posts/10-a-beautiful-gitops-day/index.md

 ### What you'll learn 📚

-* How to set up an On-Premise resilient Kubernetes cluster with Terraform, from the ground up, with automatic upgrades and reboot
 * Use Terraform to manage your infrastructure, for both cloud provider and Kubernetes, following the GitOps principles
+* How to set up an On-Premise resilient Kubernetes cluster, from the ground up, with automatic upgrades and reboot
 * Use [K3s](https://k3s.io/) as lightweight Kubernetes distribution
-* Use [Traefik](https://traefik.io/) as ingress controller, combined to [cert-manager](https://cert-manager.io/) for distributed SSL certificates, and first secure access attempt to our cluster through Hetzner Load Balancer
+* Use [Traefik](https://traefik.io/) as ingress controller, combined to [cert-manager](https://cert-manager.io/) for distributed SSL certificates, and secured access attempt to our cluster through Hetzner Load Balancer
-* Continuous Delivery with [Flux](https://fluxcd.io/) and test it with a sample stateless app
 * Use [Longhorn](https://longhorn.io/) as resilient storage, installed to dedicated storage nodes pool and volumes, include PVC incremental backups to S3
-* Install and configure some critical `StatefulSets` as **PostgreSQL** and **Redis** clusters to specific nodes pool via well-known [Bitnami Helms](https://bitnami.com/stacks/helm)
+* Install and configure data stateful components as **PostgreSQL** and **Redis** clusters to specific nodes pool via well-known [Bitnami Helms](https://bitnami.com/stacks/helm)
-* Test our resilient storage with some No Code apps, as [n8n](https://n8n.io/) and [nocodb](https://nocodb.com/), always managed by Flux
+* Test our resilient storage with some No Code apps, as [n8n](https://n8n.io/) and [nocodb](https://nocodb.com/), managed by Flux
 * Complete monitoring and logging stack with [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/), [Loki](https://grafana.com/oss/loki/)
 * Mount a complete self-hosted CI pipeline with the lightweight [Gitea](https://gitea.io/) + [Concourse CI](https://concourse-ci.org/) combo
-* Test above CI tools with a sample **.NET app**, with automatic CD using Flux
+* Test above CI tools with a sample **.NET API app**, using database cluster, with automatic CD using Flux
 * Integrate the app to our monitoring stack with [OpenTelemetry](https://opentelemetry.io/), and use [Tempo](https://grafana.com/oss/tempo/) for distributed tracing
-* Do some load testing scenarios with [k6](https://k6.io/)
 * Go further with [SonarQube](https://www.sonarsource.com/products/sonarqube/) for Continuous Inspection on code quality, including automatic code coverage reports
+* Do some load testing scenarios with [k6](https://k6.io/) and frontend SPA sample deployment using the .NET API.

 ### You probably don't need Kubernetes 🪧